-Because ITQ aims to improve student achievement and to close achievement gaps, school data are also likely to be relevant.
+Because ITQ aims to improve student achievement and to close achievement gaps, school data is also likely to be relevant.
 At the very least, indicate:

 - What schools were served? - Were any of these schools low-performing?
-Are they still low-performing? - What LEAs were served; which LEAs were "high need"? - The pre and post measures of student achievement where available.
+Are they still low-performing? - What LEAs were served?
+Which LEAs were "high-need"? - The pre- and post-measures of student achievement where available.